screwdriver-cd/guide/docs/cluster-management/configure-api.md

 ### Source Control Plugin

-We currently support [Github and Github Enterprise](https://github.com/screwdriver-cd/scm-github), [Bitbucket.org](https://github.com/screwdriver-cd/scm-bitbucket), and [Gitlab](https://github.com/bdangit/scm-gitlab)
+We currently support [Github and Github Enterprise](https://github.com/screwdriver-cd/scm-github), [Bitbucket.org](https://github.com/screwdriver-cd/scm-bitbucket), and [Gitlab](https://github.com/bdangit/scm-gitlab).

-_Note: Gitlab is a user-created plugin_

 #### Step 1: Set up your OAuth Application
 You will need to set up an OAuth Application and retrieve your OAuth Client ID and Secret.